theforeman/smart_proxy_dns_powerdns/README.md

 See [How_to_Install_a_Smart-Proxy_Plugin](http://projects.theforeman.org/projects/foreman/wiki/How_to_Install_a_Smart-Proxy_Plugin)
 for how to install Smart Proxy plugins

-This plugin is compatible with Smart Proxy 1.10 or higher.
+This plugin is compatible with Smart Proxy 1.11 or higher.

 When installing using "gem", make sure to install the bundle file:

 	echo "gem 'smart_proxy_dns_powerdns'" > /usr/share/foreman-proxy/bundler.d/dns_powerdns.rb

+## Upgrading

+Per version 0.2.0 the backend is a required parameter.

 ## Configuration